 Patient education and outreach efforts are being coupled with the latest advances in technology in order to add value to the current health services model.
 According to the Health Affairs Blog, care guides, people who are tasked with patient communication and identifying barriers to care, were able to improve patients outcomes during trial periods.
 Initial research showed that patients who worked with these guides were 31 percent more likely to meet goals than patients who went without this service.

 The patients weren’t the only ones who benefited from this approach, as doctors and nurses also embraced the emerging care guide position, according to the news source.
 The care guides were able to work with the medical professionals in order to improve patient outreach, share information, and track patient progress.

-The trial, carried out at 6 primary care clinics in Minnesota, aimed to show how healthcare providers could provide more value by using care guides as a point of contact for their respective patient populations.
+The trial, carried out at 6 primary care clinics in Minnesota from 2010 to 2012, aimed to show how health care providers could provide more value by using care guides as a point of contact for their respective patient populations.
 The research, consisting of 2,135 patients who were monitored for a year, concluded that “adding care guides to the primary care team can improve care for some patients with chronic disease at low cost.”

 Value of Care

 Many organizations are trying to add value to the current health care model.
 Unlike other industries, which may favor cutting corners and adhering to austerity models, healthcare providers are looking to provide value without limiting services.
 Thankfully for the industry, technology is helping to bridge the gap between providers and patients.
 The latest tools can help to maximize the potential of any value-based care models.